-How should I prepare for an SAP Interview? – SAP Interview Tips
+How to prepare for a SAP interview?
+SAP Interview Tips

 SAP is one of the more highly paid and therefore competitive areas of specialisation within IT.
 With SAP careers offering well-paid and rewarding work to those with the technical ability, it’s no wonder the field is becoming increasingly saturated with talent.